JacobWoods/JacobWoods.github.io/_teaching/Calc-1.md

 Course Materials
 ======

 Our course textbook is James Stewart's Calculus, Early Transcendentals, 8th Edition.
-Many of the homework problems for the course are available on WebAssign, which requires a new edition of the text or a separately purchased code.
-For that reason, we advise that you do not buy a used version of the text.
-The text is available here: https://www.cengage.com/coursepages/Temple_Calculus There are also videos for this course here: https://math.temple.edu/ugrad/learning_tools/videos1041/.
+Many of the homework problems for the course are available on WebAssign.

 Topics Covered
 ======